prasunakunasani/AAFCjavaJunitLearning/README.md

 }
 ```
 - Note that we have two application contexts using the same XML configuration.
 Can you do this?
-    - Yes, you're actually seeing it here.
+    - Yes, as seen here.
 What's the difference, then?
     - The **main** difference is that Spring beans singleton scopes are singleton **per application context**
         - This mean when retrieving a *Bar* bean that's configured in applicationContext.xml file from *context* will not be the same as retrieving it from *context2*, but several retrieves from *context* will return the same Bar bean instance.
-- But, not alway good practice and most people would recommend having all your beans configured in a single place (via XML or another) and loaded by a single application context.
+    - But, not always good practice and most people would recommend having all your beans configured in a single place (via XML or another) and loaded by a single application context.

 ###### Commit: S1 Section 4, Lecture 26, 27, 28 - Practical Spring Inversion of Control Cont.
 - Here: https://github.com/whereismybaymax/AAFCjavaJunitLearning/commit/f3671bd6459da0d48691de1c9864bdef5504ad95